alttpo/bsnes-as/README.md

 Troubleshooting
 ===

-For users of MacOS Catalina (10.15), be sure to extract the download archive using https://www.keka.io/en/ file archiver.
-DO NOT use the built-in "Archive Utility.app".
+**"bsnes is damaged and can't be opened"**: extract the downloaded archive with `tar` from Terminal, or a third-party archiver like [Keka](https://www.keka.io/en/), not the built-in "Archive Utility.app".
+If you've already extracted it, just run `xattr -cr /path/to/bsnes.app` instead of re-extracting.

+**Double-clicking a ROM doesn't open it, or opens the wrong copy of bsnes**: this usually means macOS has multiple old copies of bsnes registered from previous downloads.
+Delete old copies you no longer need and re-launch the one you want to keep once.